No Contact Directives

 - When there are allegations, threats, or evidence of physical violence by one student against another;

-- When there is an allegation or investigation of G1.31 Title IX Policy on Sexual Assault, Stalking and Other Forms of Sexual Misconduct;
+- When there is an allegation or investigation of G1.31 Reporting Allegations of Discrimination on the Basis of a Protected Class;

 - When there are allegations, threats, or evidence of emotional abuse or harassment by one student of another;